nicolegooden/remesh/README.md

 * Run `npm start` or `node server.js` to start the server!
 * Run `npm test` to run the test suite in `app.test.js`.

+**Endpoints**
+All endpoints have a prefix of `localhost:3000`

+* GET conversations: `/api/v1/conversations`
+* GET messages per conversation: `/api/v1/messages/:conversation`
+* GET thoughts per message: `/api/v1/thoughts/:message`

+User can also POST a new conversation, message, and thought via the endpoints documented above.